katrinortmann/COAST/README.md

 ### Reproduce Results

+The `reproduce-kajuk` parameter is inteded to reproduce the results from Ortmann & Dipper (forthcoming), based on the data set provided in the `/data` folder of this repository.
+Setting this parameter to `True` will automatically apply the options we used in our study, i.e.,

+- `processors` are set to `ellipsisremover`, `bracketremover`, `pronounlemmatizer`
+- `features` are set to `mean_sent, med_sent, mean_word, med_word, subord, coordInit, question, exclam, V:N, lexDens, PRON1st, DEM", DEMshort, PTC, INTERJ`
+- `weights` are set to the default weights given [above](#weights)

+This option also adds additional information to the output files, including the expert scores from the corpus and the categorization as oral or literal.

 ## References

 Vilmos Ágel and Mathilde Hennig (Editors).
 2006. *Grammatik aus Nähe und Distanz: Theorie und Praxis am Beispiel von Nähetexten 1650-2000*.
 Tübingen: Niemeyer.